Generic Name: butorphanol (bue-TOR-fa-nol) (Nasal route)

 Chemical Class: Opioid

-Butorphanol nasal spray is used to relieve pain that is not relieved by other pain medicines.
+Butorphanol nasal spray is used to relieve pain severe enough to require opioid treatment and when other pain medicines did not work well enough or cannot be tolerated.
 It belongs to the group of medicines called narcotic analgesics (pain medicines).
 Butorphanol acts on the central nervous system (CNS) to relieve pain.

 When butorphanol is used for a long time, it may become habit-forming, causing mental or physical dependence.
 However, people who have continuing pain should not let the fear of dependence keep them from using narcotics to relieve their pain.
 Mental dependence (addiction) is not likely to occur when narcotics are used for this purpose.
 Physical dependence may lead to withdrawal side effects if treatment is stopped suddenly.
 However, severe withdrawal side effects can usually be prevented by gradually reducing the dose over a period of time before treatment is stopped completely.